 With the donated land parcel, the construction of the new station and residential community began to take shape.
 According to architects Lemay Erickson Willcox Architects, the “21,953 SF fire four-bay station incorporates offices, day spaces, operational support spaces, including HAZMAT response, private bunk-rooms with pass-through lockers for 15 fire fighters, on-site training features, and 20 reserved parking spaces in the below grade parking garage”.
 The residential community of the Station includes the 64 one-, two-, and three-bedroom units, a community meeting space, underground parking , and a garden terrace that now hosts an organic community garden, with free produce for residents.

 The Station also features elements designed for livability.
 Environmentally friendly, the fire station is LEED certified, and the residences are EarthCraft certified, a standard measure in the housing construction industry.
-Additionally, to mitigate noise from the fire station inside the residences.
-A concrete layer of padding between the first and second floors, window and frame design, and spring-based ceiling attachments in fire station reduce the noise and vibrations from the work below.
+Additionally, to mitigate noise from the fire station inside the residences, a concrete layer of padding between the first and second floors, window and frame design, and spring-based ceiling attachments in fire station all work to reduce the noise and vibrations from the station below.